Rest energy effects for non-relativistic Fermi fields in external potentials: GLL equation for a free non-relativistic Fermi field

+The GLL equation can be connected with the Dirac equation as well.
 The rest energy of a free relativistic Fermi field is incorporated nontrivially in its total or relativistic energy.
 Its rest mass $m_0$ is at the same time a measure of its inertia, i.e. of the tendency of the field to resist changes in velocity.
 Thus, $m_0$ is its inertial mass as well \cite{jam}.

 For non-relativistic Fermi fields, the rest energy contribution decouples from the kinetic energy and becomes an additive factor.
-In this case, the rest energy is independent from inertia, and the rest mass $m_0$ is not in general the same as the inertial mass $m$ \cite{jack}.
-The masses $m_0$ and $m$ are equal to each other only if the theory of non-relativistic Fermi fields is considered to be the limit of the relativistic one when velocities are much smaller than the speed of light.
+In this case, the rest energy is independent from inertia, while the rest mass $m_0$ is not in general the same as the inertial mass $m$ \cite{jack},\cite{pa} and can be interpreted as a parameter related to intrinsic structure of Fermi particles.

 In the limit $c \to \infty$, the rest energy becomes infinitely large in value and should be subtracted from the total energy before the non-relativistic limit of the Dirac equation is taken.
 This is achieved by re-defining the Dirac wave function ${\psi}_{D}({\bf r},t)$ in the way similar to Eq.(\ref{redef}):